primaprashant/hns/README.md

 A simple, privacy-focused speech-to-text CLI tool that records your voice, transcribes it locally using [faster-whisper](https://github.com/SYSTRAN/faster-whisper), and copies the transcription to your clipboard.
 Perfect for interacting with Claude Code, VS Code, Slack, or any application where native dictation falls short.

+Click the image below to see the demo ⬇️ (warning: demo has sound)

 [![Watch Demo](https://cdn.anandprashant.com/hns/thumbnail.png)](https://cdn.anandprashant.com/hns/demo.mp4)

 ## Highlights